homiedopie/beberlei.de/2018/10/28/unslacking_tideways_company.rst

 My ultimate goal is to get longer stretches of uninterrupted time to work on features, customer support or operational issues.
 Under time pressure the last 3 years I realized that productive and concentrated tinkering on projects is my number one driver of happiness at work.
-I consider this a primary value of the my company, and it takes hard work to make it happen.
+I consider this a primary value of my company, and it takes work and distance to the current status quo to make it happen.

 If you want to follow up on this ideas on your own, I can recommend the books `Deep Work <http://calnewport.com/books/deep-work/>`_ by Cal Newport, `The